matepek/vscode-catch2-test-adapter/README.md

 ## Known issues

-- On windows the navigate to source button isn't working.
-I assume it is a framework bug.
+- (2018-09-03) On windows the navigate to source button isn't working.
+It is a framework bug.

 ## TODOs